pwnjack/gulpfile-bower/README.md

 ## Commands

-This is a list of specific tasks you can use individually when needed.
+This is a list of some specific tasks you may use individually if needed.

     gulp clean